HDembinski/unicodeitplus/README.rst

 LaTeX to Unicode: How does this even work?
 ------------------------------------------
 Unicode contains many subscript and superscript characters.
-It also contains font variations of characters of both latin and greek characters, including italic, boldface, bold italic, and more.
+It also contains font variations of latin and greek characters, including italic, boldface, bold italic, and more.
 It contains a lot of special mathematical characters and diacritical marks, which we use to approximate LaTeX renderings using just unicode characters.

 Like ``unicodeit``, ``unicodeitplus`` is largely based on ``unimathsymbols.txt`` from Günter Milde, which provides the mapping between LaTeX macros and Unicode symbols.